jtaylor100/jtaylor100.github.io/index-p.md

 title: Josh Taylor's Blog
 ---

-Welcome to my blog.
 You can read some things [about me](../about.html) or choose a title from the list below that sounds relatable.

 * [On Employment and Personal Identity](/posts/on-employment-and-personal-identity.html)
 * [On Moving Countries](/posts/on-moving-countries.html)